stringlytyped/keylime-materials/rest-extension-points/rest-extension-points.md

 - `event_category`
 - `event_type`
 - `subscription_id`: The ID of the events subscription which produced the notification
-- `generated_at`: The time at which the notification was generated represented in the ISO 8601 format, in UTC, and with microsecond precision
+- `generated_at`: The UTC time at which the notification was generated represented in the ISO 8601 format and with microsecond precision

 Additionally, an events notification **MAY** have additional members, depending on the `event_category` and `event_type`: